Skip to main content

 • Pour the cooled gelatin into the rimmed baking sheet and chill overnight.

-• Boil the potatoes, unpeeled until the point of a knife slides in with ease.
+• Boil the unpeeled potatoes in a separate pot until the point of a knife slides in with ease.
 Do not overcook them — you want them to keep their shape.
 Chill them for at least 2 hours, then peel and cut them into a fine dice.

 • Plunge the frozen peas into a small saucepan of rapidly boiling, salted water.
 Let simmer for 1-2 minutes.
-Drain, then immerse in a small bowl with ice water.
-This will help stop them cooking and retain their brilliant bright color.
+Drain, then immerse in a small bowl with cold water.
+This will help them keep their bright color.
+If you are using tinned peas, drain them and rinse them thoroughly.

 • Fry the bacon lardons/pancetta until the fat is rendered.
 Remove to a plate covered with a paper towel to drain.